ReneBri/NotesApp-Frontend/README.md

 Then, inside of our component we want to be able to set the ‘modalState’.
 So, to access that we destructure our ModalContext using the useContext hook.

 Then, we set an onClick event on our button to set the modalState to our LoginModal component.

+Now, when we click the button, the LoginModal should render to the screen.

 If we then wanted to have an exit button on this modal we would simply have to add another component such as this:
 ```